snapscale/snapscale/README.md

-# SNAPSCALE - The Most Powerful Infrastructure for Decentralized Applications
+# SnapScale - The Most Powerful Infrastructure for MEC

-Snapscale is an EOSIO-based distributed ledger protocol with on-chain privacy.
+SnapScale is an EOSIO-based distributed ledger protocol with on-chain privacy.

-This software enables businesses to rapidly build and deploy high-performance and high-security blockchain-based applications (DApp).
+This software enables businesses to rapidly build and deploy high-performance and high-security blockchain-based applications on MEC.

 Some of the groundbreaking features of EOSIO include: